jedinym/sqc-text/main.typ

 #align(bottom)[
   #heading(numbering: none, outlined: false)[
     Acknowledgements
   ]

-  //Firstly, I would like to thank my advisor, Vladimír for his huge support .
+  I would like to thank my advisor, Vladimír for his huge support and time investment.
+I also thank my dearest friends for showing me what's possible.
+  Lastly, I must thank my family for making sure I don't starve.

   Computational resources were provided by the e-INFRA CZ project (ID:90254), supported by the Ministry of Education, Youth and Sports of the Czech Republic.